Muirfield/pocketmine-plugins/libcommon/README.md

 Also, before executing a command variable expansion (e.g. {vars}) and command selector expansion (e.g. @a, @r, etc) takes place.

-Note that available variables depend on installed plugins, pocketmine.yml settings, execution context, etc.
+Available variables depend on installed plugins, pocketmine.yml settings, execution context, etc.

+It is possible to use PHP functions and variables in command lines by surrounding PHP expressions with:

 ### Adding logic flow to PMScripts